Bentix-cs/fivem-greenscreener/README.md

 - yarn

 ### Step 1
-Rename the resource from "fivem-greenscreener-main" to "fivem-greenscreener" and put it into your main resources folder.
+Rename the resource from "main-fivem-greenscreener" to "fivem-greenscreener" and put it into your main resources folder.

 **Don't use a subfolder like** `resources/[scripts]` **otherwise the script won't work**